 Harrelson was practically flawless in the field in the miraculous postseason.
-His only error in 44 chances came with two outs and no one on in the seventh inning of New York’s 11-6 win over the Braves in Game Two of the National League Championship Series.
+His only error in 44 chances came with one out and no one on in the seventh inning of New York’s 11-6 win over the Braves in Game Two of the National League Championship Series.
 Though he was only 2 for 11 in the NLCS, he drove in three runs and both his hits went for extra bases—giving Harrelson, who would have a lifetime .288 slugging percentage, a stunning .455 slugging mark in the Mets’ three-game sweep.
 He batted .176 in the World Series against the Orioles, but he had three singles and three walks to give him a .300 on-base percentage.

 Harrelson played 157 games for the Mets in 1970 and appeared in his first All-Star Game.
 He went 2 for 3 and scored twice in the game that ended with Pete Rose barreling over Ray Fosse to win the game in the 12th inning.
 Bud started the All-Star Game the next year at Tiger Stadium as part of a National League lineup that included Hank Aaron, Willie Mays, Willie McCovey, Willie Stargell, and Johnny Bench—Roberto Clemente didn’t even start!
 The game is best remembered for Reggie Jackson’s home run off a light tower.
 Bud told a sportswriter he was intimidated.
 “I didn’t even want to take batting practice with those guys. … They were hitting balls on the roof and beyond.
 I know the fans didn’t want to see me hit.
 I think I took two swings and let the other guys get a few more cuts.”